alishabose/cerebellum/README.md

 ## 📈 Results & Key Findings
 ### Performance Metrics:
-- **Accuracy score**: [insert accuracy score] based on the model's performance in the Kaggle leaderboard.
+- **Accuracy score**: 0.39120, with our best score being 0.42176, based on the model's performance in the Kaggle leaderboard.

 ### Key Findings:
 - The model was able to identify brain activity patterns that distinguish between different ADHD diagnoses and sex categories.